 Chair/Treasurer: Chris Snyder, Amentum; Jim Duff; Bonnie Dickerson; Jennifer Andrew, Security Service Federal Credit Union; Elizabeth Rogge, PB&T;

 The finance committee is charged with fiscal responsibilities for the organization, the committee meets monthly to ensure that all the financial records of the organization are in order.
 Meets 3rd Tuesday of every month.

-Community Investments Community & El Pomar Community Problem Solving
+Community Investments Community & El Pomar Foundation Community Problem Solving

 Chair: Reid Weber, New York Life; Toni Montoya, Dairy Queen; Michele Wolfe, Kaiser Permanente; Mallery Hammer, HomeSmart Preferred Realty; Simon Tearpak, Unite Us; Kennedy Pugh, Pueblo County School District 70; Karen Trujillo, RE/MAX; Michael Messervy; Dr. Patricia O'Brien